Police responding to calls about social distancing violations

 East Moline, Ill.
-(KWQC) - Police departments in the Quad Cities have been responding to calls about others violating stay-at-home and social distancing orders.
+(KWQC) - Police in the Quad Cities have been responding to calls about residents violating stay-at-home and social distancing orders.

 The East Moline and Davenport Police Departments said on average they get a few complaints about it per day.